anuragxel/roadwork-dataset/README.md

 ## Scripts

+Example scripts showing how to use the dataset and run the models.

-### 1. instance-visualize.ipynb
+1. instance-visualize.ipynb
--- **Description:** Visualizes instance segmentation ground truth and model trained on ROADWork data.
+-- **Description:** Visualizes instance segmentation ground truth and model trained on ROADWork dataset.
+-- **Notes:** We use [mmdetection](https://github.com/open-mmlab/mmdetection) to train our models.
+Dataloader is provided in the notebook.

+2. segm-visualize.ipynb
+-- **Desciption:** Visualizes semantic segmentation ground truth and model trained on ROADWork dataset.
+-- **Notes:** We use [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch) to train our models.
+Dataloader is provided in the notebook.

+3. description-visualize.ipynb
+-- **Desciption:** Visualizes description ground truth and LLaVA LORA model trained on ROADWork dataset.
+Dataloader is provided in the notebook.

+4. pathways-visualize.ipynb
+-- **Desciption:** Visualizes pathways ground truth and model trained on ROADWork dataset.
+Dataloader is provided in the notebook.

 ## License Information